Coulée sous vide Chine: Un guide complet pour un prototypage de haute qualité & Production en faible volume

 • Vitesse: Most Chinese manufacturers offer 5-10 day turnaround times for small batches (10-50 parties), versus 2-3 weeks in Western countries.

-• Scale and Expertise: China has thousands of specialized prototyping factories (concentrated in regions like Shenzhen, Canton, and Shanghai) with teams experienced in serving global clients.
+• Scale and Expertise: China has thousands of specialized prototyping factories (concentrated in regions like Shenzhen, Guangzhou, and Shanghai) with teams experienced in serving global clients.
 Many have ISO 9001 certifications and use advanced equipment like CNC trimming machines and precision vacuum chambers.

 How Does the Vacuum Casting Process Work in Chinese Factories?